KyruCabading/internationalization-example/README.md

 4. They give us that file back and we'll have spanish supported.

 # Overview
 We can use either [react-intl](https://github.com/formatjs/react-intl) or [react-i18next](https://github.com/i18next/react-i18next).
 Both can do what we need.
 I prefer react-intl for it's cleaner structure.
+I don't suggest that we make our own solution due to the amount of edge cases languages have.

 ## How to run